bloomberg/bde-tools/docs/docs/bbs/howtos/build_instrumented.rst

 .. note::

    Clang compilers require special run-time libraries to be linked with the instrumented code.
-Thos run-time libraries are not deployed by default in the Bloomberg environment.
+Those run-time libraries are not deployed by default in the Bloomberg environment.

 Instrumented build with a "custom" compiler should start with installing and